 It might be the last thing on your mind but starting or re-starting exercise after the birth of your baby can help your body recover after giving birth, keep you fit and also help you to relax by giving you some time to yourself.

-When can I start to exercise?
+How long after giving birth can I start to exercise?

 Other low impact exercise can include: